DecentralizedScience/Prototype/README.md

 ### Run server

+#### With mocked data

 To start the server, run:

-#### With mocked data

 ```
-npm start server
+npm start --prefix server
 ```

 The server is now running on http://localhost:4000.
 If you want to change the address the clien should connect to, you can set the host and port configuration at `src/config.json`.